-Any charges of domestic violence should be addressed with a DC domestic violence lawyer, regardless of which category of relationship the crime falls under as these offenses can be extremely serious and carry a variety of penalties.
+Any charges of abuse by a family member should be addressed with a DC domestic violence lawyer, regardless of which category of relationship the crime falls under as these offenses can be extremely serious and carry a variety of penalties.

 To learn more or begin building a defense for your case, call and schedule a consultation with a seasoned defense attorney who could determine how to approach your case.

 Another category is interfamily violence, which consists of any crime committed or threatened to be committed against a person who the alleged offender is related to by blood, marriage, adoption, legal custody, or domestic partnership, or if the two parties have a child in common.
-Crimes that are committed against a person’s sibling, adopted sibling, or step-sibling would all be situations that are considered interfamily relationships and warrant the attention of a domestic violence lawyer in DC who could work hard to achieve the best outcome given the situation.
+Domestic violence crimes that are committed against a person’s sibling, adopted sibling, or step-sibling would all be situations that are considered interfamily relationships and warrant the attention of a lawyer in DC who could work hard to achieve the best outcome given the situation.

 The third category is interpersonal violence, which consists of any crime or threatened crime committed against the person with whom the alleged offender shares a residence or has an intimate partner in common.
 An example of an intimate partner in common is an ex-husband and his ex-wife’s new boyfriend.
 The ex-husband and the boyfriend have an interpersonal relationship because they have a common intimate partner.
 Therefore, if the ex-husband stalks, harasses, assaults, or commits any other crime against the new boyfriend, the crime will be considered an interpersonal violent offense given their relationship.